Protecting Our Citizens

 (back row)

-Detective Sergeant Mark Levindofske, Deputy Mike Enyart, CD Scotty Kelley and CD Chris Thomas.
+Sergeant Mark Levindofske, Deputy Mike Enyart, Sergeant Scotty Kelley and CD Chris Thomas.

 Sergeant Zack Backus